Identify the Anacardiaceae—Cashew/Sumac Family

 Taxonomy of the Anacardiaceae Family

 1. Anacardioideae – Trees or shrubs with black or colored resinous exudate and crystals are present in the xylem.
 Leaflets are not articulated, margins are usually entire, and the base of the petiole is often swollen.
-Flowers are 5(-7)-merous, the calyx is more or less connate basally, the gynoecium is typically 3 carpelled, and the stigma is dry and capitate or lobed.
+Flowers are 5(-7)-merous, the calyx is more or less connate basally, the gynoecium is typically 3-carpeled, and the stigma is dry and capitate or lobed.
 The fruit is a drupe that is layered with a crystalliferous endocarp.

 2. Spondiadoideae – Deciduous trees or shrubs that typically cause contact dermatitis.
 Flower pedicels are often articulated, the gynoecium is 4-5(3) carpelled, and the stigma is only slightly expanded.
 Fruit is usually more than two-seeded (but sometimes only one), its pericarp may or may not have a lacuna, and the inner mesocarp is made of encircling fibers.

-Anacardioideae: Abrahamia (34), Actinocheita (1), Amphipterygium (5) Anacardium (20), Androtium (1), Astronium (11), Baronia (1), Blepharocarya (2), Bonetiella (1), Bouea (3), Campylopetalum (1), Cardenasiodendron (1), Comocladia (27), Cotinus (7), Dobinea (2), Drimycarpus (4), Euroschinus (9), Faguetia (1), Fegimanra (3), Gluta (35), Haplorhus (1), Heeria (1), Holigarna (9), Laurophyllus (1), Lithraea (3), Loxopterygium (4 inc Apterokarpos), Loxostylis (1), Malosma (1), Mangifera (63), Mauria (15), Melanochyla (23), Metopium (4), Micronychia (10), Mosquitoxylum (1), Myracrodruon (2), Nothopegia (10), Ochoterenaea (1), Orthopterygium (1), Ozoroa (46), Pachycormus (1), Parishia (8), Pegia (2), Pistacia (11), Protorhus (3), Pseudosmodingium (5), Rhodosphaera (1), Rhus (54), Schinopsis (7), Schinus (32), Searsia (110), Semecarpus (87), Smodingium (1), Sorindeia (10), Swintonia (13), Thyrsodium (6), Toxicodendron (27), Trichoscypha (33).
+Anacardioideae: Abrahamia (34), Actinocheita (1), Amphipterygium (5), Anacardium (13), Androtium (1), Apterokarpos (1?), Astronium (11), Baronia (1), Blepharocarya (2), Bonetiella (1), Bouea (3), Campylopetalum (1), Cardenasiodendron (1), Comocladia (27), Cotinus (7), Dobinea (2), Drimycarpus (4), Euroschinus (9), Faguetia (1), Fegimanra (3), Gluta (35), Haplorhus (1), Heeria (1), Holigarna (9), Laurophyllus (1), Lithraea (3), Loxopterygium (4), Loxostylis (1), Malosma (1), Mangifera (64), Mauria (15), Melanochyla (21), Melanococca (?), Metopium (4), Micronychia (10), Mosquitoxylum (1), Myracrodruon (2), Nothopegia (10), Ochoterenaea (1), Orthopterygium (1), Ozoroa (45), Pachycormus (1), Parishia (8), Pegia (2), Pistacia (12), Protorhus (3), Pseudosmodingium (5), Rhodosphaera (1), Rhus (51), Schinopsis (7), Schinus (40), Searsia (110), Semecarpus (87), Smodingium (1), Sorindeia (10), Swintonia (13), Thyrsodium (6), Toxicodendron (28), Trichoscypha (32).

-Spondiadoideae: Allospondias (2), Dracontomelon (9), Haematostaphis (1), Pseudospondias (2), Sclerocarya (2), Solenocarpus (2), Spondias (18), Tapirira (9).
+Spondiadoideae: Allospondias (2), Antrocaryon (5), Choerospondias (1), Cyrtocarpa (4), Dracontomelon (9), Haematostaphis (1), Harpephyllum (1), Lannea (36), Operculicarya (9), Pleiogynium (3), Poupartia (7), Poupartiopsis (1), Pseudospondias (2), Sclerocarya (2), Solenocarpus (2), Spondias (18), Tapirira (9), Tumultivenia (1), Uniostium (1).

-Unplaced in a subfamily: Antrocaryon (5), Attilaea (1), Buchanania (26), Campnosperma (14), Choerospondias (1), Cyrtocarpa (5), Harpephyllum (1), Koordersiodendron (1), Lannea (36), Operculicarya (9), Pentaspadon (6), Pleiogynium (3), Poupartia (7), Poupartiopsis (1).
+Unplaced in a subfamily: Attilaea (1), Buchanania (26), Campnosperma (14), Haplospondias (?), Koordersiodendron (1), Pentaspadon (6).

 Key Differences From Similar Families